Omnisend for Woocommerce (WordPress)

 Omnisend doesn't replace any of the automatic responses you have in your WooCommerce store.

-As the two platforms have a different logic behind them, to work with order-based automations, it is crucial to understand how order statuses on Woocommerce are mapped to the ones on Omnisend.
-The table below will help you to understand statuses for different payment methods in WooCommerce:
+As the two platforms have different logic behind them, to work with order-based automations, it is crucial to understand how the order statuses on WooCommerce are mapped to the ones on Omnisend.
+The table below will help you to understand the statuses of different payment methods in WooCommerce.

 Troubleshooting store connection